-- Focus on the assignment as described in this outline - Focus on a single risk factor especially when looking at how other possible risk factors may interact with it.
-(IMPORTANT: When other factors such as stressors or other risk factors are brought into discussion, this discussion must be related to the original risk factor selected.) - Literature search provides a biopsychosocial perspective - A current understanding of the issues was presented - Present a summary and integration of findings of various studies - Paper is well organized, concise and clear, free from repetition - Writing is free of unnecessary flowery prose - APA style - Paper is of the prescribed length (i.e. within a page)
+- Does paper keep focused on the actual assignment as described in this outline? - Does the paper keep focused on a single risk factor especially when looking at how other possible risk factors may interact with it?
+(IMPORTANT: When "other factors" such as stressors or other risk factors are brought into discussion, this discussion must be related to the original risk factor selected.) - Was there sufficient literature search to provide a biopsychosocial perspective? - Does the paper present a current understanding of the issues presented? - Does the paper present the integration of findings of various studies? - Is the paper well organized, concise and clear, free from repetition? - Is it free of unnecessary flowery prose? - Is the paper in proper APA style? - Is the paper of the prescribed length (i.e. within a page)?